 - A commitment to economic development that improves health, quality of life and prosperity in Birmingham and Alabama.

 The importance of having a clear, recognizable brand cannot be overstated.
 In an environment as complex and decentralized as UAB, a brand will help unify, simplify and define us.
 It also will help elevate our profile with the greater public as we communicate our relevance and value.

 As we work together to become one of the nation’s most dynamic and productive universities, we must share our aims and accomplishments with the world around us.
 UAB disseminates thousands of messages every day, and each one represents an opportunity to enhance — or fragment — our image.
 By maintaining consistent standards, we can capitalize on this enormous volume of communication and present UAB to the world as a multifaceted institution with a shared mission.

-UAB’s Office of Public Relations and Marketing and the UAB Health System Office of Marketing have created a wealth of resources, as guidelines or downloads, to help you understand and demonstrate the ways in which your schools, units and programs exemplify Knowledge that will change your world.
+UAB’s Office of University Relations and the UAB Health System Office of Marketing have created a wealth of resources, as guidelines or downloads, to help you understand and demonstrate the ways in which your schools, units and programs exemplify Knowledge that will change your world.